-Updating the package using npm will install the specified version of the package in your project, update the version number in the package.json file dependencies and the lock file used in your project.
+Updating the package by using npm installs the specified version of the package in your project and updates the version number in the package.json file dependencies and the lock file used in your project.

 Update your code

 Depending on breaking API changes, you may have to update your existing project code and config files.
-For each release, the release notes will highlight any such breaking changes and the modifications required to your existing code.
-You will need to make sure you update your code with those fixes.
+For each release, the release notes highlight any such breaking changes and the modifications required to your existing code.
+You must make sure you update your code with those fixes.